devservice-ora/articles/README.md

 At this point in my academic and professional journey, I draw on over 25 years of experience, including significant engineering accomplishments at Oracle, PeopleSoft, Lockheed Martin, and Elonex.
 I have also held long-term positions in higher education, teaching computer science at Ohlone College and the Cisco Networking Academy. *My goal is to contribute to societal knowledge and inspire future thinkers.*

-My current work focuses on integrating Agentic AI, autonomous systems, and cognitive scaffolding frameworks—specifically the **TOTS** learning model — to benefit the community.
+My current work focuses on integrating **Agentic AI**, autonomous systems, and cognitive scaffolding frameworks—specifically the **TOTS** learning model — to benefit the community.
 As a practical demonstration of the **TOTS** learning model, I developed a [*GitHub*](https://github.com/devservice-ora) project and the platform [*totsllc.com*](http://www.totsllc.com/) from the ground up.
 This involved configuring domain hosting in direct collaboration with AI agents, and we successfully deployed both in less than a day.
 This experience showcases the potential of AI as a collaborative partner in the development of educational technology.

 > **See also**: Jim D. Pham's [Professional Porfolio](https://github.com/devservice-ora/AI/blob/main/My%20Professional%20Portfolio.md) for more information.
 ---